dmodi135/myPortfolio/README.md

 Fusion Files
 I’ve begun learning Fusion360 (CAD) this year and have made quite a bit of progress.
 This folder includes a PDF with some of my more relevant works and links to access the files as well as official explosion view documentation I created.
 Some of the more important projects I’ve worked on are the different eye dropper designs which are currently being used for a semester project I’m currently researching and working on.

+Flow Med-Tech
+CFD documentation compilation of summer internship work.
+Worked specifically with running simulations on FeBio and testing its effectiveness for FMT device design functions.